 Rolf with students at Syracuse University, circa 1978.

-At Stanford Rolf’s work was noted for his contributions to engineering education and design research, and developing courses to strengthen student’s visual and creative skills including Needfinding, Ambidextrous Thinking, Expression of Function, Aesthetics of Machinery, and Calibrating the Instrument (i.e. the designer’s body and mind).
-He was interested in exploring the way that the body and mind influence technical creativity, understanding needs and cultural meaning in the creation of products, and incorporating functional, aesthetic and humanistic concerns in design.6 He was a recipient of the Raymond J. Perrin Award for Teaching and Course Development, and held five patents and one patent pending for his innovations, mostly in the area of medical product development.
+Rolf Joined the faculty of mechanical engineering at Stanford University in 1984, replacing professor Bob McKim as director of the Design Program.
+(McKim had founded the program in the late 1950s, and was retiring.)
+At Stanford Rolf’s work was noted for his contributions to engineering education and design research, continuing McKim’s work in areas such as Needfinding and Visual Thinking, and developing new courses to strengthen student’s visual and creative skills including Ambidextrous Thinking, Expression of Function, Aesthetics of Machinery, and Calibrating the Instrument (i.e. the designer’s body and mind).
+Rolf was interested in exploring the way that the body and mind influence technical creativity, understanding needs and cultural meaning in the creation of products, and incorporating functional, aesthetic and humanistic concerns in design.6 He was a recipient of the Raymond J. Perrin Award for Teaching and Course Development, and held five patents and one patent pending for his innovations, mostly in the area of medical product development.
 Rolf also published many articles throughout his career that expanded on the topic of creativity in design education and practice.
 His work reflected on the role of perception in design, pattern recognition and synthesis, experiential design education, and the relationship between creativity and convention in business and design.

 In early 2003 Rolf was diagnosed with terminal cancer and given just a few weeks to live.
 The book on design he had been writing for the prior 10 years, Zengineering, remained unfinished, and he spent his last days at home with his family.
 Following Rolf’s passing his family, friends, students and colleagues gathered in Toyon Hall at Stanford University to share their memories in a celebration of his life.
 Documentation of that event is available here.